LuisSala/aws-lambda-zombie-workshop/README-BOXWORKS.md

 2\.
 Create a Cloud9 account:
 https://c9.io

 3\.
-Visit the "awshackers" team workspace: https://c9.io/awshackers
+Make sure you can access the "awshackers" team workspace at https://c9.io/awshackers.
+If you cannot access this, please call a mentor and request access.

 4\.
 Clone the "awshackers/hackathon" workspace by visiting https://c9.io/luissala/hackathon and select the "Clone" button.
 Ensure you uniquely name the workspace.